runtipi/runtipi-appstore/apps/writefreely/metadata/description.md

 WriteFreely collects minimal data, and never publicizes more than a writer consents to.
 Writers can seamlessly create multiple blogs from a single account for different pen names or purposes without publicly revealing their association.
 <hr />

-### Admin Creation

-You will likely want to create an admin account after installation.
-You can do that by using the container's terminal to run the following command:

-writefreely -c /mnt/config/etc/writefreely.ini --create-admin [username]:[password]

-This will create your initial admin user account.

 ### Server Configuration